michaelmaitland/xic/design-docs/Programming Assignment 2 - Implementing Syntactical Analysis.md

 ## Work plan

-We began by splitting up the work such that Maitland would address flaws in our lexer as well as jcup integration while Bass and Tobin worked on the grammar and cup speec.
+We began by splitting up the work such that Maitland would address flaws in our lexer as well as jcup integration while Bass and Tobin worked on the grammar and cup spec.
 This allowed us to accomplish two big tasks in parallel without holding each other back.
 Then, we caught each other up to speed and carried out testing together to make sure everyone understood the code and that it was correct.

 This plan allowed for us to work in parallel which increased our efficiency.
 We also partitioned the work such that each component was well-isolated which meant that there wasn't much need for code redesign.
 We had also discussed what was expected of each component prior to implementation such that we were all on the same page for the big picture.

 ## Known Problems

-**INSERT**
+We currently are not aware of any issues with our compiler.

 ## Comments